TibRib/WebGL-heightmap-visualizer-on-three.js/README.md

  Three JS WebGL application for visualisation of Heightmaps through your web-browser, has support for VR

-**This application was developped as part of a personnal project aimed for scanning reliefs and surfaces, **that used the translation of a proximity sensor to output a greyscaled heightmap.
+**This application was developped as part of a personnal project aimed for scanning reliefs and surfaces,that used the translation of a proximity sensor to output a greyscaled heightmap.**

- **the visualizer is now uploaded as a standalone Three.JS / WebGL demo for fun and learning.
+ **the visualizer is now uploaded as a standalone Three.JS / WebGL demo for fun and learning.**

 ### Landing page